Bridget Alsdorf Associate Professor

 Ph.D., University of California, Berkeley, 2008

-Alsdorf’s current book project, Gawkers: Art and Audience in Fin-de-siècle France, focuses on representations (across multiple media) of crowds and theatrical audiences, with particular attention to the cultural phenomenon of gawking (badauderie) and the relationship between art and emerging fields of social psychology.
-The book centers on a group of innovative artists and film-makers – including Vallotton, Bonnard, Toulouse-Lautrec, and the Lumière brothers – who placed the passive, susceptible vision of the gawker (le badaud) center-stage, unseating the flâneur as the modern subject par excellence.
-Alsdorf is also collaborating with Todd Cronan on a translation of philosopher Philippe Lacoue-Labarthe’s Écrits sur l’art, under contract with Fordham University Press, and is preparing two essays: one on Manet’s still lifes for an upcoming exhibition at the Art Institute of Chicago and the Getty Museum, and another on Bonnard’s illustrations to Verlaine’s book of poems, Parallèlement, 1900.
+Alsdorf’s current book project, Gawkers: Art and Audience in Fin-de-siècle France, focuses on representations of crowds and theatrical audiences, with particular attention to the cultural phenomenon of gawking (badauderie) and the relationship between art and emerging fields of social psychology.
+The book focuses on a group of innovative painters, printmakers, and filmmakers – including Vallotton, Bonnard, Toulouse-Lautrec, and the Lumière brothers – who placed the passive, susceptible vision of gawkers (badauds) center-stage, unseating the flâneur as the modern subject par excellence.
+She is also collaborating with Todd Cronan on a translation of the philosopher Philippe Lacoue-Labarthe’s Écrits sur l’art, and is preparing two essays: one on Vallotton’s political caricatures for the avant-garde magazine La Revue blanche, and another on Bonnard’s illustrations to Verlaine’s book of Sapphic love poems, Parallèlement, 1900.

 Alsdorf is an associated faculty member in the Department of French & Italian, and teaches for the Program in Humanistic Studies.
 She received Princeton’s Graduate Mentoring Award in the Humanities in 2018.